-Demonstrate the ability to undertake independent and guided research and to start developing critical and analytical skills in constructing ideas and thoughts.
+Undertake independent and guided research and use developing critical and analytical skills in constructing ideas and thoughts.

-Demonstrate the ability to work effectively and collaboratively within a range of creative teams and projects.
+Work effectively and collaboratively within a range of creative teams and projects.

-Demonstrate professional working practices and ethics and a growing understanding of their application in the creation of theatrical and screen based performances.
+Adhere to professional working practices and ethics and demonstrate a growing understanding of their application in the creation of theatrical and screen based performances.

-Develop a range of graduate level transferable skills appropriate for gaining and maintaining employment in a variety of settings.
+Develop a range of graduate-level transferable skills appropriate for gaining and maintaining employment in a variety of settings.